tsurdilo/thymeleaf-kie-server-dialect/README.md

 where ${processid} ${containerid} and processinputs are your Model attributes added in the
 @Get mapping of your template.

+Notes:
+* processid and containerid attributes can also accept hard-coded string values where as processinput has to be an expression mapping to a Map<String, Object> model object.

-Note that for kieserver:startprocess processid and containerid are required attributes, where processinputs is optional (in case your process started does not take any input).
+* processid and containerid are required attributes, where processinputs is optional (in case your process started does not take any input).